Denny, California

-Denny, California refers to two little mining settlements named Denny in northwestern Trinity County, one in the upper New River watershed within the Trinity Alps Wilderness Area and the other twenty miles downstream along a one-way county roadway.
+Denny refers to two small settlements named Denny in northwestern Trinity County, California, United States: one in the upper New River watershed within the Trinity Alps Wilderness Area and the other twenty miles downstream along a one-way county roadway.
 Terrain in the area is extremely steep and rugged.

 History (Old Denny)

 The first Denny, now called Old Denny on maps, originated with two other little towns close to it—White Rock City and Marysville—in September 1884 when the area was populated with hard rock (lode) gold miners.
 Its name for the first few years was New River City and then was changed to Denny from A.H.
 Denny who maintained a store there as well as other stores over the ridges in Siskiyou County.
 (Denny never lived at the place that adopted his name, however.)

 As time went on the gold profits went down, people were leaving to find other places to live, and, by 1920, brothers Grover and Willard Ladd began homesteading a 160-acre ranch where the new Denny would be located, twenty miles down the trail.
 In 1921, their parents, Frank and Nellie Ladd, left Old Denny and moved down with their sons, bringing with them the Denny Post Office, and so soon the new location adopted that name, as well.
 Old Denny was abandoned with no buildings standing now.